Here’s How To Get Rid Of Unwanted Weeds In The Garden

 Wild weed seeds have the capability to survive in compost piles that are not hot enough.

-So, you need to heat up your home make compost pit to 130 degrees F for several weeks, for example, by starting a fire on top of the compost pile.
+So, you need to heat up your home compost pit to 130 degrees F for several weeks, for example, by starting a fire on top of the compost pile.

 Ensure that the compost pit is steamy and warm in the center as well.
 It will deactivate weed seeds even before they can spread and germinate in your garden.